openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

   * `cryptographic_binding_methods_supported`: OPTIONAL.
 Array of case sensitive strings that identify how the credential is bound to the identifier of the End-User who possesses the credential as defined in (#credential-binding).
 A non-exhaustive list of valid values defined by this specification are `did`, `mso`, and `none`.
   * `cryptographic_suites_supported`: OPTIONAL.
 Array of case sensitive strings that identify the cryptographic suites that are supported for the `cryptographic_binding_methods_supported`.

+* `types`: REQUIRED.
+Array of strings representing type of a credential.
+This value corresponds to `type` in W3C [@!VC_DATA] and a `doctype` in ISO/IEC 18013-5 (mobile Driving License).

 * `claims`: REQUIRED.
 A JSON object containing a list of key value pairs, where the key identifies the claim offered in the credential.
 The value is a JSON object detailing the specifics about the support for the claim with a following non-exhaustive list of parameters that MAY be included:
+  * `namespace`: OPTIONAL.
+String value of a namespace that the claim belongs to.
+Relevant for ISO/IEC 18013-5 (mobile Driving License) specification.
   * `mandatory`: OPTIONAL.
 Boolean which when set to `true` indicates the claim MUST be present in the issued credential.
 If the `mandatory` property is omitted its default should be assumed to be `true`.
   * `type`: OPTIONAL.
 String value determining type of value of the claim.
 A non-exhaustive list of valid values defined by this specification are `string`, `number`, and image media types such as `image/jpeg` as defined in IANA media type registry for images (https://www.iana.org/assignments/media-types/media-types.xhtml#image).
   * `display`: OPTIONAL.
 String value of a display name for the claim.